 In the era of disruption, Emotional Resilience will be a key determinant of success

-Resilience comes from the ability to continually choose the feelings, thoughts and actions that help achieve results and perform the best at personal, team, and organisational levels.
-It is a continual process to sustain, overcome and succeed.
+Resilience comes from continually choosing the feelings, thoughts, and actions that help achieve results and perform the best at the personal, team, and organizational levels.
+It is a continual process to sustain, overcome, and succeed.
 Since emotions propel us to take action, we need to manage them, lest they start managing us!

-Emotional resilience is an approach to perform at your best through a combination of understanding of self and action.
-Many of our day to day jobs effect us and people around us emotionally, yet most people do not have problem-solving strategies for dealing with emotions.
-To most it is like swimming in uncharted waters and walking into the unknown.
-‘Keep your emotions aside, now don’t get emotional’ are the sentences heard / implied often at the workplace.
-Staying in a state of denial is a great self defence mechanism, and it is akin to the proverbial ‘ignorance is bliss’.
-The skill of ‘emotional competence’ therefore is hugely ignored and deserves due attention.
+Emotional resilience is an approach to perform at your best through understanding self and action.
+Many of our day-to-day jobs affect people and us around us emotionally, yet most people do not have problem-solving strategies for dealing with emotions.
+To most, it is like swimming in uncharted waters and walking into the unknown.
+'Keep your emotions aside, now don't get emotional' are the sentences heard/implied often at the workplace.
+Staying in a state of denial is an excellent self-defense mechanism, and it is akin to the proverbial 'ignorance is bliss.'
+The skill of 'emotional competence', therefore, is hugely ignored and deserves due attention.
 Emotional Intelligence helps us maintain emotional stability, retain energy, and bounce back.

 Disrupt yourself, or someone else will

-The journey to success is often bumpy, it is full of failures and setbacks.
-While our successes give us the adrenaline rush, it is our failures and setbacks that help us build character.
-Use your failures to analyse your thoughts, and apply your emotional knowledge to bring thoughts into action.
+The journey to success is often bumpy.
+It is full of failures and setbacks.
+While our successes give us the adrenaline rush, our failures and setbacks help us build character.
+Use your failures to analyze your thoughts, and apply your emotional knowledge to bring thoughts into action.